 2. Timekeeping Capability

-The GMT-Master provides dual-time capability through a fixed 24-hour hand used in combination with a rotating 24-hour bezel, allowing the wearer to track a second time zone mechanically.
-The Submariner displays only a single time, deliberately avoiding extra complications in favor of simplicity, durability, and instant readability during active or underwater use.
+The GMT-Master delivers dual-time capability through a fixed 24-hour hand combined with a rotating 24-hour bezel.
+The wearer reads a second time zone without doing math.
+The Submariner displays a single time only and skips every extra complication that might cost legibility or robustness underwater.

 3. Bezel Design and Function